Keda, Georgia

 Keda (ქედა [kʰeda]) is an urban-type settlement (daba) in the Autonomous Republic of Adjara, in southwestern Georgia, located 42 km east of the regional capital Batumi.
-The town of 1,285 residents (2021) is the administrative centre of the Keda Municipality, and is located at the confluence of the Acharistsqali (literally "river of Adjara") and Akavreta rivers, at an elevation of 256 m above sea level.
+The town of 1,285 residents (2021) is the administrative centre of the Keda Municipality, and is located at the confluence of the Acharistsqali (literally 'river of Adjara') and Akavreta rivers, at an elevation of 256 m above sea level.

 The town has administrative, educational and health facilities, small businesses, and a museum of local history.
 Keda was a trading post in the 19th century.
 It was given the status of daba in 1966.

 Population

 At the beginning of 2021, Keda had a population of 1,285, a decrease of 15% since the 2014 census.
-According to the 2014 census, the town is practically mono-ethnic Georgian.
+According to the 2014 census, the town is almost entirely ethnic Georgian.